Should You Buy a New or Used Car?

 What are the disadvantages of buying a new car?

 Be a savvy shopper, though, and you can find a new car that fits within your budget.
-Car prices fluctuate throughout the year and are negotiable (especially if you’re a shrewd bargainer), so it’s important to keep a watchful eye on the vehicle of your dreams.
+Car prices fluctuate throughout the year and may be negotiable (especially if you’re a shrewd bargainer), so it’s important to keep a watchful eye on the vehicle of your dreams.

 Rule of thumb says the best time to buy a new car is at year-end sales events, the end of the month, during model changeovers, and during holiday sales events.
 Our personal vehicle financing can provide options and terms to suit different budgets.